The 95th Bomb Wing

 badge is applied over the band.
 Note that the

-portion of the engine nacelles that had been white is
+portions of the engine nacelles that had appeared to

 During the 1950s and 1960s SAC operated a